bluenote-1577/sylph/README.md

 **ANI querying**: sylph can search a genome, e.g. E. coli, against your sample.
 If sylph gives an estimate of 97% ANI, then a genome is contained in your sample with 97% ANI to the queried E. coli genome.

-**Metagenomic profiling**: Just like e.g. Kraken or MetaPhlAn, sylph can determine what species are in your sample and their abundances, as well as their _ANI to the database_.
+**Metagenomic profiling**: Like e.g. Kraken or MetaPhlAn, sylph can determine what species are in your sample and their abundances, as well as their _ANI to the database_.

 ### Why sylph?

 1. **Accurate ANIs down to 0.1x coverage**: for bacterial ANI queries of > 90% ANI, sylph can give accurate ANI estimates down to 0.1x coverage and often even lower.

-2. **Precise, flexible metagenomic profiling**: Our tests show that sylph is as precise and sensitive as MetaPhlAn4, but with better abundance estimates.
-Compared to MetaPhlAn4, database choice and read technology (e.g. nanopore) are flexible.
-Even viruses/eukaryotes can be profiled.
+2. **Precise profiling**: Our tests show that sylph is more precise than Kraken, about as precise and sensitive as marker gene methods (MetaPhlAn, mOTUs) but with possibly better abundance estimates.

-3. **Ultrafast, multithreaded, multi-sample**: sylph is > 100x faster than MetaPhlAn. sylph only takes 10GB of RAM for profiling against the entire GTDB-R214 database (85k genomes).
+3. **Ultrafast, multithreaded, multi-sample**: sylph is > 100x faster than MetaPhlAn for multi-sample processing. sylph only takes 10GB of RAM for profiling against the entire GTDB-R214 database (85k genomes).

-4. **Easily customized databases**: sylph does not require taxonomic information, so anything you can profile against custom metagenome-assembled genomes (MAGs), viruses, even assembled contigs, etc.
+4. **Easily customized databases**: sylph does not require taxonomic information, so anything you can profile against metagenome-assembled genomes (MAGs), viruses, eukaryotes, even assembled contigs, etc. Taxonomic information can be incorporated downstream for traditional profiling reports.

 ### How does sylph work?